lananovikova10/testtask/livetemplates_tut.md

    numbers, dots, and hyphens.
 For example *warn*.
 It should be unique within a group.
 7. You can fill the **Description** field — write in which cases this template is intended to be used.
 For example: Use it to wrap a warning block.
-8. In the **Template text** field add the template content that will be inserted in the document later.
+8. In the **Template text** field, add the template content that will be inserted in the document later.
 9. Put the **$SELECTION$** variable to the place where the fragment to be wrapped will be.
 It will appear in the **Surround With** menu.
-10. Define the context where the template will be used — you can pick **Other** for markdown.
+10. Define the context where the template will be used — you can pick **Other** for Markdown.
 11. Apply your changes.

 If you don't select a template group, the live template will be added to the user group by default.
 You can change it later.